skojr/CODEPath-FlashCards-Pt2-Project/README.md

 Here's a walkthrough of implemented user stories:

 <!-- Replace this with whatever GIF tool you used! -->
-GIF created with imgur.com.
-Here is the link: [text](https://imgur.com/a/D3bU0Yd)
+GIF created with imgur.com: [Demo](./src/assets/flashcards-pt2-recording.mp4)
 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS
 [ScreenToGif](https://www.screentogif.com/) for Windows